coreapostrophe/makinilya/README.md

 "{{ names.main_character.nick }}!
 I've looked everywhere for you.
 Where have you been?" he said.
 ```

-The possible values are currently limited to `Strings`, `Booleans`, `Numbers`, and nested `Objects`.
+>The possible values in the context are currently limited to `Strings`, `Booleans`, `Numbers`, and nested `Objects`.
 To learn more on how to structure them, refer to the official [toml language spec](https://toml.io/en/v1.0.0).

 Once you're done writing your chapters.
 All you have to do is build the project.
-To do that, you need to type the following command on the root of your project.
+To do that, execute the following command on the root of your project.

 ```bash
 makinilya build
 ```

-Makinilya will then create a `manuscript.docx` with all of the interpolated strings in a generated `out/` directory.
+Makinilya will then create a `manuscript.docx` file with all of the interpolated content.
+It is placed inside a generated `out/` directory.

 ## Future Plans